tracykteal/msu_al340/README.md

 most important reasons are that:

-1. It is very common to encounter the shell and command-line-interfaces in scientific computing, so you will probably have to learn it eventually
+1. It is very common to encounter the shell and command-line-interfaces in computing, so you will probably have to learn it eventually in the digital humanities

 2. The shell is a really powerful way of interacting with your computer.
 GUIs and the shell are complementary - by knowing both